-ISO 60601-1: 2006, which is the European version of the third edition of IEC 60601-1, was listed in the Official Journal of the European Communities on 27 November 2008 as a harmonized standard under the Medical Devices Directive 93/42/EEC.
+ISO 60601-1: 2006, which is the European version of the third edition of IEC 60601-1, was listed in the Official Journal of the European Communities on 27 November 2008 as a harmonised standard under the Medical Devices Directive 93/42/EEC.
 This means that compliance with ISO 60601-1: 2006 now provides a presumption of conformity with the MDD.

 The entry in the Official Journal does not include a date for the cessation of presumption of conformity of the superseded standard.
-This means that at present there is no indication of when the harmonized status of the 1990 version of the standard will be withdrawn.
+This means that at present there is no indication of when the harmonised status of the 1990 version of the standard will be withdrawn.
 One estimate is two to three years unless there is an applicable Particular Standard (Part 2 standard) for a device, in which case the 1990 version of EN 60601-1 would continue to be valid until that Particular Standard is updated.

 Please download the relevant edition of the Official Journal.

 Also listed as harmonised are a number of updated Collateral and Particular Standards to align with EN 60601-1: 2006 as well as some other associated standards.
 Included amongst these standards are:

 - EN 60601-1-8: 2007 (Alarms)

 - EN 62304: 2006 (Medical device software - Software life cycle processes)

 - EN 62366: 2008 (Application of usability engineering to medical devices)

 - EN 62304 should be used in association with clause 14 of EN 60601-1: 2006, Programmable Electrical Medical Systems (PEMS), to cover the software lifecycle requirements of the revision to the MDD (2007/47/EC)